Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 2. Pre-inform

-Reach out to your colleagues who have negotiated, or worked with your counterpart, your counterpart’s company, and their competitors and ask them what they learned during those past interactions.
+Reach out to your colleagues who have negotiated or worked with your counterpart, your counterpart’s company, and their competitors and ask them what they learned during those past interactions.

 Predecessors, negotiators, and other employees who have had previous dealings with them can provide more personal information on the company’s negotiating style and the approach taken by individual negotiators.
 Information from historical sessions may indicate where the other party’s position is firm and where they may be more flexible.

-Historical or previous documentation – like proposals and contracts – for identical or similar suppliers and products may give you an idea about how flexible they are during negotiations.
+Historical or previous documentation, like proposals and contracts, for identical or similar suppliers and products, may give you an idea about how flexible they are during negotiations.
 Many companies expect to lose a certain percentage of the proposed price during negotiations.
-To compensate, they may include “padding” in their proposals so that they can negotiate it away and still have an acceptable contract.

-3. Practice & learn from colleagues
+3. Practice & Learn From Colleagues

 4. Prepare